What Happens If You Die Without a Will in NC

 Who Inherits When Single Persons with Children Die Without a Will?

-When a person dies intestate (without a will) in North Carolina and has surviving children but no spouse, their entire estate passes to their children.
-The descendants of any deceased child would inherit their parent’s share.
+If you die intestate in North Carolina with surviving children but no spouse, your children will inherit your entire estate in equal shares.
+The descendants of any deceased child would inherit their deceased parent’s share.

-- Suppose John had three children, Tom, Dick, and Harry, but Tom dies before John.
-Suppose Tom had a couple of surviving children, Jack and Jill.
-In this case, Dick and Harry would each receive a third of John’s property, and Jack and Jill would share the third that would have passed to Tom.
+If Tom died before John, Dick and Harry would each receive a third of John’s property, and Jack and Jill would share the third that would have passed to Tom.
+However, if all John’s children predeceased then each grandchild would receive an equal share.

 Who Inherits When Married People Die Without a Will in North Carolina?